Staking $AKT to Power the World’s First Decentralized Cloud for DeFi and High-Growth Organizations

-You will then be asked to fill out your seed phrase in the proper order to register.
-Click on the words to create the sentence, then select “Register”.
+You will then be asked to fill out some of your seed words correctly, then select “Register”.
 That’s it!
 You’ve now created your Keplr wallet.
 Select “Done” to close the registration webpage, and your wallet should now be opened in the extension.
-Go to: https://wallet.keplr.app/#/dashboard to continue.

 Step 3 – Start Staking

 On the left side of the screen, select ‘Akash’ and then ‘Stake’ (see image below).

 After selecting ‘Stake’, the validator list is shown.
 You can type the name of your preferred validator or scroll down.
 Then, select ‘Manage’ on the right side of their name.

 Fill out the amount you’d like to delegate and then select ‘Delegate’ to continue.

 You will be asked to confirm the transaction and the gas prices, then select ‘Approve’.

 And that’s it!
 You have now staked $AKT.

 Staking rewards on Akash does not compound automatically, make sure to come frequently to manually withdraw and restake your rewards so that you can get the highest possible APY!